salesforce/apex-mockery/README.md

 Params param = Params.of(new MyMatcher());
 ```

-Have a look at the [overview recipes](force-app/recipes/classes/ApexMockeryOverview.cls) to have a deeper overview of what can be done with the library
+Have a look at the [overview recipes](force-app/recipes/classes/ApexMockeryOverview.cls) to have a deeper overview of what you can do with the library

 ### Class diagram